hsocarras/nodbus-plus/docs/protocol/modbus_master_tcp.rst

 This method is used to managed server response.
-It remove the request from :ref:`request Pool <Atribute: modbusTcpClient.reqPool>`, call the :ref:`Method: modbusTcpClient.clearReqTimer(transactionId)` to avoid emit 'req_timeout' event and emit the 'transaction' event.
+It remove the request from :ref:`request Pool <Atribute: modbusTcpClient.reqPool>`, call the :ref:`Method: modbusTcpClient.clearReqTimer(transactionId)` to avoid emit 'req-timeout' event and emit the 'transaction' event.